nferrara100/doc-engineer-assignment/README.md

 in the [following blog post](https://blog.algolia.com/how-to-build-a-helpful-search-for-technical-documentation-the-laravel-example/).
 To do the split, you will need to use an HTML parser library.

-You can use any of the following programing languages: PHP, Ruby, JavaScript or Python.
+You can use any one of the following programing languages: PHP, Ruby, JavaScript or Python.

-Here are the docs to their respective Algolia API clientc:
+Here are the docs to their respective Algolia API clients:
 [PHP](https://www.algolia.com/doc/api-client/php/getting-started/), [Ruby](https://www.algolia.com/doc/api-client/ruby/getting-started/), [JavaScript](https://www.algolia.com/doc/api-client/javascript/getting-started/), [Python](https://www.algolia.com/doc/api-client/python/getting-started/).

 ### Evaluation criteria